Vic-Warden/Digital-Life-Hipper-Monitoring/docs/frontend/web_page/template.md

 For the responsive design there is decided that placing the boxes vertical would be better for the user experience.
 This is done with media queries in css.

 ![ResponsiveProfilePage](/docs/assets/Figma/responsiveProfilePage.png)

+### References
+- Figma is used to help with making the design for the website
+- W3Schools is used for helping with some problems in the css.

+**Chatgpt was used to clean up the written code**